hujhax/austin-improv-wiki/B. Iden Payne Awards.md

 In 2009, Dave Buckman spearheaded the awards nominations process.
 He assembled a list of every Austin-based troupe (a consistent cast of players performing long term) and show (a specific concept with a limited run) that had performed that year.
 A combined 180 shows and troupes were eligible to be nominated.
 Nomination ballots with the complete list were distributed in every program at The Out Of Bounds festival that year, and nominations were open to OOB audience members as well as improvisors and students.
 Individuals could nominate up to three shows/troupes via the paper ballot or by contacting Dave directly.
 Nominees were announced September 9 and handed over to the ACoT members for general membership voting, as all other theatre categories are voted on.
 In addition to the official nominees, Dave recognized the following groups as notable runner ups:
 40 Hour Marathon, Available Cupholders, Get Up, Girls Girls Girls, Guilds of Steel, Venn Diaphragm, ... and FUCT(!)<--(huge write-in campaign!).
 2010 nominations were handled in the same way.

-In 2011, the artistic directors of each of the five improv theaters nominated one troupe or show to represent their theatre, and these nominations were passed to the awards committee for member voting.
+In 2011 and 2013, the artistic directors of each of the five improv theaters nominated one troupe or show to represent their theatre, and these nominations were passed to the awards committee for member voting.

 In 2012, Dave Buckman again wragled the nominations process with open nominations based on the following eligibility requirements:
 a) it is improvised theater (no sketch work)